GreyRook/code-with-style/docs/review/reviewer/speed.md

 Next: [How to Write Code Review Comments](comments.md)

 *Adjustment Grey Rook:*
-*It needs to be clearfied what emergencies are in a spint. *
+*ToDo: It needs to be clearfied what emergencies are in a sprint.*